lionng429/react-file-uploader/README.md

 # react-file-uploader

 react-file-uploader is a set of components written in React.js which helps you to upload file easily.
+You can check out the [LIVE DEMO](http://23.254.164.88:3000) here.

 ### Installation